 then answer: <your test question>"

-If the new rule shows up, you are done for fresh work.
-Old chats remain affected.
+If the new rule shows up, you’re done for fresh work.
+Old chats stay affected — start them over.

-Step 2: Rewrite Instructions as short hard constraints, not stories
+Step 3: Rewrite instructions as short hard constraints, not stories

 Bad (paragraph form):